 On 26 June 2015, Directive EU 2015/849 of the European Parliament and of the Council of 20 May 2015 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing, amending Regulation (EU) No 648/2012 of the European Parliament and of the Council, and repealing Directive 2005/60/EC of the European Parliament and of the Council and Commission Directive 2006/70/EC, entered into force, enhancing the existing EU measures to combat money laundering and the financing of terrorism.
-The provisions of the directive will need to be transposed into the laws of the EU Member States (Wet ter voorkoming van witwassen en financieren van terrorisme or WWFT) and must be applied by 26 June 2017.
-Important changes in the EU requirements regarding antimoney laundering and the countering of the financing of terrorism (EU AML/CFT requirements) relate to additional requirements for identification and verification of the ultimate beneficial owner and extension of the definition of politically exposed persons (PEPs) to domestic PEPs.
+The provisions of the directive were to be transposed into the laws of the EU Member States (Wet ter voorkoming van witwassen en financieren van terrorisme or WWFT) and were to be applied by 26 June 2017.
+However, as of the date of this Registration Document, the Dutch legislator has not yet implemented these provisions.
+Important changes in the EU requirements regarding anti-money laundering and the countering of the financing of terrorism (EU AML/CFT requirements) relate to additional requirements for identification and verification of the ultimate beneficial owner and extension of the definition of politically exposed persons (PEPs) to domestic PEPs.
 The changes will have considerable impact on client on-boarding processes and may require re-papering of client files to meet the obligations on a group wide level.